-- years of employment before and after the marriage
+- Years of employment before and after the

 California family law courts generally allocate retirement plan benefits between separate property and community property according to when the benefits were earned.
 Benefits “earned” during the marriage (after the date of marriage and before the date of separation) are generally characterized as community property.
 Benefits “earned” before the date of marriage or after the date of separation are generally characterized as separate property.

 Defined Benefit Plan

 Defined Benefit Plans are plans that generally provide for specific benefits, commencing at a specific age or date that are payable for a defined period of time (e.g. $6,000 per month, commencing at age 55, and payable until death).
 This type of plan is valued by an actuary who calculates the present value of the future stream of payments using various assumptions and tables.
 The assets of the plan are not relevant to the value of the community interest in the plan.

 Non-Military Defined Benefit Plans are generally allocated between community property and separate property using what is commonly described as the “time rule.”

 A traditional pension plan is a Defined Benefit Plan.
 The terms of a Defined Benefit Plan define the "benefit."

 Military pensions are allocated using the frozen benefit method.
 The community interest is fixed as of the date of the court order and is calculated as if the service member had retired on that day.

 Example: Time Rule Applied to a Non-Military Defined Benefit Plan

 Plan Benefits at Date of Marriage: